How to Build an AI Agent

 Step 5: Designing Your AI Agent

 At this stage, you will create the blueprint for your AI agent, determining how it will function and carry out its tasks.
 A well-planned design is crucial for ensuring efficiency and adaptability.
-Understanding how to build an AI agent requires careful consideration of its architecture, key functionalities, data flow, and decision-making processes.
+Understanding AI agent development requires careful consideration of its architecture, key functionalities, data flow, and decision-making processes.

 Choose the Right Agent Architecture

 The architecture defines how your AI agent is structured and operates.
-Selecting an appropriate model improves performance, scalability, and maintenance.
+Selecting an appropriate type of AI improves performance, scalability, and maintenance.
 You can opt for:

 • Modular Design: Develop different components separately and integrate them later.
 This method simplifies updates, debugging, and scalability since modifications to one module do not impact others.